Alex Burtzos

 Alex Burtzos (born 1985 in Denver, Colorado, United States) is an American composer based in New York City and Orlando, Florida.

 Life and career

 Alex Burtzos was born in Denver, Colorado, and grew up in nearby Colorado Springs.
 He studied music at Loyola University New Orleans before moving to New York City in 2010, where he earned his doctorate in composition from Manhattan School of Music in 2016.
 His primary teachers include James Paton Walsh, J. Mark Stambaugh, and Reiko Fueting.
 Burtzos' music has been performed across four continents, and has received awards from numerous organizations within the United States.
 He has received particular attention for his compositions for authentic baroque-era instruments.
 Other of Burtzos' compositions utilize rappers, metal guitar, and other sounds drawn from popular music.

 Burtzos is the founder of ICEBERG New Music, a composers collective based in New York City.
-In 2018, he was named Assistant Professor of Composition at The University of Central Florida.
+In 2018, he was named the Endowed Chair of Composition Studies at The University of Central Florida.